Meet a Mathematics Major

 What’s the most difficult thing about this major?

 One of the most difficult things about this major is sometimes feeling like there is no direction to go when confronted with a problem.
 Many of the ideas we learned in middle school and high school were indoctrinated with set findings and ideas.
-When it comes to higher mathematics, we must be willing to step out of comfort zones and think innovatively.
+When it comes to higher mathematics, we must be willing to step out of our comfort zones and think innovatively.
 Problem solving comes in all shapes and forms, so we can’t always expect the answer to come to us instantly.

 What advice would you give to new students trying to select a major?

 It’s never too early to start thinking about career options!
-Keeping an open mind from the beginning is an essential when it comes to figuring out the direction you would like your professional life to head towards.
+Keeping an open mind from the beginning is essential when it comes to figuring out the direction you would like your professional life to head towards.
 I spent my first two years here at Manhattan College studying Electrical Engineering, but I soon realized that it’s not what you’re good at, but what you’re truly passionate about.